43ravens/MEOPAR-ATM-2019-06-11/00-setup.md

 **Optional:** The above is for the command-line (Terminal) version of Mercurial.
-If you want to try a mouse and windows graphical user interface (GUI), you can install [TortoiseHg][tortoisehg].
+If you want to try a mouse and windows graphical user interface (GUI), you may be able to install [TortoiseHg][tortoisehg] via your system package manager.
-Please see the downloads page there for instructions for your flavour of Linux.